frosenberg/frosenberg.github.com/_posts/2014-08-14-docker-boot2docker-and-dns-resolution-of-containers.md

 nameserver 10.0.0.138
 {% endhighlight %}

 That's it, you can now enjoy full DNS-enabled docker containers.
+If you get tired of manually adding/removing the DNS server the `/etc/resolv.conf` after you stop the SkyDock container, you can create "Network Locations" in OS X. Go to System Menu (top left Apple symbol) -> Location and configure two profiles, one with SkyDNS server one without.
+Then you can easily switch.

 ### A simple script that ties all this together

 TBD provide github repo

-### Using VPN with all that stuff?
+### Connecting to VPN will break things

 If you have to use Cisco VPN to connect to your corporate network, you will soon realize that once you do that, pinging the docker containers will no longer work nor will DNS.
 I don't know why but it seems that VPN is doing some magic with firewalls.